henrystoldt/FvCFD.jl/dataStructuresDefinitions.md

 - Faces are numbered such that boundary faces come last
 - Face area vector point outward from the owner cells, into the neighbour cell
 - Cells must be convex, composed of planar faces
 - "List" above, in the context of Julia, means a 1-D Array

+OpenFOAM meshes can be parsed into the format above using the "OpenFOAMMesh" function in "mesh.jl".
+The current parse is slightly less flexible than OpenFOAM in terms of formatting, so if problems occur, try running the OpenFOAM utility "renumberMesh -overwrite" to ensure the mesh format is exactly as expected for mesh.jl.

 # Solution State Definition
 Passed around FVM functions, intended to contain all universally-applicable info for FVM computations
 Examples offered are all for 1D.
-In a multidimensional computation, the states/residuals will include an additional momentum term for each additional dimension, and the cell/face flux matrices will include one flux per coordinate direction per conserved variable.
+In a multidimensional computation, the states/residuals include an additional momentum term for each additional dimension, and the cell/face flux matrices will include one flux per coordinate direction per conserved variable.
+For multidimensional computations, fluxes are ordered first by flux type, then by flux direction (ex: x-dirMassFlux, y-dirMassFlux, z-dirMassFlux, x-dirXMomentumFlux, y-dirXMomentumFlux, etc...)
 ```julia
 solutionState =
 [